-The Directors present their report and the financial statements of the Group and the Company for the year ended 30 June 2017.
+The Directors present their annual report and the financial statements of the Group and the Company for the year ended 30 June 2018.

 Results and dividends

-A review of the development and performance of the business during the year and the future outlook of the Group is set out in the Chairman's Statement and the Chief Executive's Review.
-The Group's key performance indicators are monitored closely by the Board and the details of performance against these are can be seen in Our KPIs.
+The financial statements set out the results of the Group for the financial year ended 30 June 2018 and are shown in the Group income statement, Statements of financial position, Statements of changes in equity, Group statement of cash flows and Notes to the financial statements.
+The Directors have proposed a final dividend of 1.55p per share (2017: 1.20p) payable on 25 January 2019, subject to shareholders' approval, to shareholders at the close of business on 28 December 2018.
+A review of the development and performance of the business during the year and the future outlook of the Group is set out in the Chairman's Statement, the Chief Executive's review, the Finance Director's review and the Portfolio review.
+The Group's key performance indicators are monitored closely by the Board and the details of performance against these are in Our KPIs.

 Financial risk management objectives and policies